angelacarver/capstone/README.md

 ## Conclusion

 The `vgae.py` script provides a robust framework for constructing and analyzing gene regulatory networks using VGAE.
 By integrating deep learning with graph-based methods, it enables researchers to uncover novel insights into gene interactions and cellular processes.

 ---

-Here is the corrected version of the markdown with the images included inline.

----